zenml-io/zenml/docs/book/component-gallery/orchestrators/kubeflow.md

 * [Terraform](https://www.terraform.io/downloads.html) installed to set up the Kubernetes cluster with various deployments.

-To Run the pipeline on a local Kubeflow Pipelines deployment, you can use the ZenML Stack recipes to spin up a local Kubernetes cluster and install Kubeflow Pipelines on it.
+To run the pipeline on a local Kubeflow Pipelines deployment, you can use the ZenML Stack recipes to spin up a local Kubernetes cluster and install Kubeflow Pipelines on it.
 The stack recipe is called `k3d-modular` and is available in the ZenML [stack recipe repository](https://github.com/zenml-io/mlops-stacks/tree/main/k3d-modular).